Silent Meditation Retreats

 Select tier and payment options during the checkout process

 We stand behind our work and unconditionally guarantee your satisfaction with your purchase.
-If you’re not 100% satisfied simply email us before the first day of your retreat and we will give you a full refund.
+If you’re not 100% satisfied simply email us before the retreat starts and we will give you a full refund.